MakerMeets/ttn/README.md

-# Monthly Maker Meet Repo for TTN & LoRa (Newcastle & Lake Macquarie)
+# Monthly Maker Meet: The Things Network Meetup: Newcastle & Lake Macquarie

 We'll share slides and handy info here from each meet.